All Episodes

 The wall will stop some people from just coming over.

-Um, but I I think that there needs to be something in place that's gonna um be a deterrent.
+But I think there needs to be something in place that's going to be a deterrent.

-Well, we had some friends over that were talking to us, and they said that maybe we're looking at it wrong, you know, instead of punishing the people that are coming here trying to get a better life, to maybe start punishing the people that are employing them and and uh enabling them and exploiting them and using them to their financial advantage to maybe start finding those people.
+Instead of punishing the people that are coming here trying to get a better life, to maybe start punishing the people that are employing them and enabling them and exploiting them and using them to their financial advantage to maybe start finding those people.

 In two weeks, we have lost two great Americans.